Lukecatt/Spinal-Exoskeleton/README.md

 # Spinal-Exoskeleton
-A spinal exoskeleton to do something.
-Not sure if it will actually be useful yet
+A spinal exoskeleton that lifts the user.

+MCU: ESP32S3
+Motor: Unitree GO-M8010-6